payatu/vuln-nodejs-app/solutions/solutions.md

 <% }%>
 ```

-Here application is using `<%-JSON.stringify("{username": xss3})%>` to create a json object with user supplied input it uses ejs raw output syntax `<%-` to create a valid json object it does not use `<%=` because it will also encode the double quotes but JSON.stringify will escape double quotes that means we have to find a way to break out of the double quote to do that we will use this payload `</script><script>alert(1)</script>`
+In this case, the application is using `<%-JSON.stringify("{username": xss3})%>` to create JSON object with user supplied input it is using ejs raw output syntax `<%-` to create a valid JSON object it does not use `<%=` output syntax because it will also encode the double quotes but JSON.stringify will escape double quotes that means we have to find a way to break out of the double quote to do that we will use this payload `</script><script>alert(1)</script>`.

 ## 6. SSTI

-Application is directly concatinating user supplied input into a template rather then
-passing it as a data this allows attackers to execute arbitrary code on the server.
-Your goal is to steal the database credentials from environment variables.
+Application is directly concatenating user supplied input to the template that can lead to SSTI your goal is to steal the database credentials.

 ### Exploit

 1. Go to **`/ssti?path=helloworld`**.
-2. You will notice that `helloworld` is displayed in the response, now try ssti polygot payload `${{<%25[%25'"}}%25\.` in the path parameter you will get the following message in the first line of error which suggests that template engine uses `<%, %>` for opening and closing tag one such template engine is ejs.
+2. You will notice that `helloworld` is displayed in the response, now try ssti polyglot payload `${{<%25[%25'"}}%25\.` in the path parameter you will get the following error message which suggests that template engine uses `<%, %>` for opening and closing tag one such template engine is ejs.
    ```
    Error: Could not find matching close tag for "<%".
    ```